Mallig Plains

 Mallig Plains Region is a region in the western part of the province of Isabela in the Philippines.
 Its name was acquired from the rolling terrains in western Isabela.
 The municipality of Roxas serves as the region's business hub.

 Component local government units

-Mallig Plains Region, just like Metro Manila and Metro Cebu, is not an administrative political unit but an agglomeration of independent local government units (LGUs), the third level government in the Philippine political system.
+Mallig Plains Region is not an administrative political unit but an agglomeration of independent local government units (LGUs), the third level government in the Philippine political system.